Afrocarpus gracilior / African fern-pine

-Afrocarpus gracilior first described by Robert Knud Friedrich Pilger (1876–1953) and finalized in 1989 by C.N.
-Page, in New and maintained genera in the conifer families Podocarpaceae and Pinaceae; Notes of the Royal Botanical Garden Edinburgh vol. 45 no. 2.
-It is commonly known as African fern pine.
+Afrocarpus gracilior, as described in 1989 by Robert Knud Friedrich Pilger (1876–1953) and finalized C.N.
+Page, in New and maintained genera in the conifer families Podocarpaceae and Pinaceae; Notes of the Royal Botanical Garden Edinburgh vol.45 no.2.
+It is commonly known as African fern-pine.
 It is an important timber tree in eastern Africa, used for building construction, paneling, flooring and furniture.

 Description.
 African fern pine is a medium-sized evergreen coniferous species of tree, which will grow to mature heights of 65 to 130 feet (20 – 40 m) tall, rarely to 150 feet (50 m), with a trunk 20 to 32 inches (50 – 80 cm) in diameter at breast height.